Join Here | Log In

 A 2008 study in the Journal of Neuroendocrinology nicely summed up the role of the CB1 receptors.
 It states that the endocannabinoid system is integrated into the control of appetite and food intake.
 It goes on to explain that visceral obesity (fat around your organs) “seems to be a condition in which an overactivation of the endocannabinoid system occurs”.[ref]

 A 2011 study reiterates that the endocannabinoid system regulates appetite, energy expenditure, insulin sensitivity, glucose metabolism, and lipid metabolism.
-Obesity is tied to either the overproduction of endocannabinoids -OR- upregulation of the receptor CB1.
+Obesity is tied to either the overproduction of endocannabinoids -OR- the upregulation of the receptor CB1.
 The study also looks at inflammation in fat cells when stimulated by lipopolysaccharides (endotoxin) and the effects of a CB1 antagonist on reducing the inflammatory response.[ref]

 Mice that are bred to have a CB1 receptor deficiency remain lean even when fed a high-fat diet that makes normal mice fat.